gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

-            * Because of the absolute value, curves in the Residuals vs Fitted plot can present as sort of looking like non-constant variance -- check for nonlinearity in the residuals vs fitted before using this plot.
-If nonlinearity is present, just use the Residuals vs Fitted panel for assessing constant variance around the curving pattern.
+            * Because of the absolute value, curves in the Residuals vs Fitted plot can present as sort of looking like non-constant variance in the Scale-Location plot -- check for nonlinearity in the residuals vs fitted values before using this plot.
+If nonlinearity is present, just use the Residuals vs Fitted and original scatterplot for assessing constant variance around the curving pattern.

     * If there are patterns of increasing or decreasing variation (often